caiks/TBOT02/README.md

 ```
 Both `data009` and `model026` have been copied over to the [TBOT02 workspace repository](https://github.com/caiks/TBOT02_ws).

 Now let us consider how we might be able to *induce* a *model* with a similar *likelihood* dynamically, i.e. with a stream of incoming *events* in real time.
-This is the functionality which is implemented in the `AlignmentActive` repository.
+This is the functionality which is implemented in the [`AlignmentActive` repository](https://github.com/caiks/AlignmentActive).

 The accumulated *history* of a dynamic system would eventually use impracticable amounts of memory, so we will only be able to keep a fixed maximum *size* of past *events*.
 A new *event* will be appended to the past *history* in sequence until the maximum *size* is reached.
 After that the new *event* will overwrite the oldest *event* using clock arithmetic.

-In order to minimise the computation required to *induce* large *models*, only a leaf *slice* of past *events* will be selected, and the resultant *slice history* *shuffled*, in preparation for *fud induction* by the *layerer*.
-We must therefore keep a list of the leaf *slice variables* for each of the past *events* and the corresponding inverse map from leaf *slice variable* to its set of *events*.
+In order to minimise the computation required to *induce* large *models*, only a leaf *slice* of past *events* will be selected, instead of the entire *history*.
+The resultant *slice history* is *shuffled* and the *layerer* *induces* a *fud* which is added to the *model*.
+We must therefore keep a list of the leaf *slice variables* for each of the past *events* and the corresponding inverse map from leaf *slice variable* to its *in-slice* set of *events*.

 After an incoming *event* has been appended to the past *history*, the *model* will be *applied* to it to determine its *slice*.
 Instead of *applying* the entire *model*, only *fuds* along the *in-slice* path will be *applied*, thus avoiding the exponential increase in *application* time as the *models* become larger.
 Then the *slice* list and map will be updated with the new *slice variable*.
 If the current *slice size* exceeds a certain threshold the current *slice history* will be *modelled* by the *layerer*, and the resultant new *fud*, if any, will be added to the *model*.
 The *events* of the *slice history* will now have new *slice variables derived* from the *fud* and the parent *slice*, so the past *slice* list and map will be updated with the new children *slices*.

-Together the structure of the *underlying history*, the *fud decomposition* and the *slice* list is called an active.
+Together the structure comprising the *underlying history*, the *fud decomposition* and the *slice* list is called an active.
 The active also has references to *event* queues for each of the streams of incoming real-time *events*.
 The processing of new *events* in the *underlying event* queues is called update.
 The other main process is induce, in which new *model* is added when a leaf *slice size* exceeds the *induce* threshold.
 In addition, an active has a lock so that the active structure remains consistent during concurrent updates and induces.

 We can see that the *slice* list is itself a compact *history* of the *slice variables* of the *model's* *slice* tree.
 So the active can also have a reference to an outgoing *event* queue for its own *slice history*.
 Now we can create *levels* of actives with the *underlying event* queues of higher *level* actives being either (a) the *event* queues of the *substrate* or (b) the *slice event* queues of lower *level* actives.